zachvalenta/jvns.ca/content/post/2018-09-01-who-pays-to-educate-developers-.markdown

 One of my favourite sources recently to learn from has been the book [the linux programming interface](http://man7.org/tlpi/), which is not free (it's [$70 or so](http://man7.org/tlpi/purchase.html)).
 And it's a MUCH more reliable and useful and efficient source than reading Stack Overflow answers about Linux.
 But not all books
 I've bought have been consistently an excellent use of time to read, so I find this a bit tricky.

+### on writing for free / writing for money

+The other reason I'm thinking about this, obviously, is that I [started selling some of my zines](https://jvns.ca/zines) recently, and I'm trying to figure out if I want to change where exactly I fit into this whole ecosystem.
+I'm pretty comfortable with where I am right now (blogging is fun!
+I get to meet cool people! having writing on the internet that anyone can just read by clicking on a link is great!), so making changes to that is kind of interesting/scary.
+We'll see what happens!